vidstack/vidstack.io/src/routes/docs/player/getting-started/editor-setup.md

 <img
 	src={VsCodeAutocomplete}
-	aria-label="Before and after screenshot difference of using the VsCode custom data extension."
+	alt="Before and after screenshot difference of using the VsCode custom data extension."
 />

 :::steps